Pvt. Maynard C. Cravens

 and two brothers, he grew up in Hart County,

-Kentucky.
-He left school after eighth grade
+four half-brothers.
+He left school after

 Maynard was inducted into the U.S. Army on January 21, 1941, in Louisville, Kentucky. and was sent to Fort Knox, Kentucky, for basic training.
 It is not known what specific training he received during basic training, but it is known that he was assigned to D Company, 192nd Tank Battalion, at that time.
 The company had been a Kentucky National Guard Tank Company from Harrodsburg and the Army attempted to fill the company out with men from its home state.